Information for Parents

 Of course, there is some fun too.
 The Residential Assistants coordinate programming to give the students social opportunities to make friends and relax.

-Historically students who participate in the Engineering FLC have a slightly higher GPA as engineering students who do not live in the FLC.
+Historically students who live and participate in the Engineering FLC have a slightly higher GPA than engineering students who do not.
 The difference is more evident when you look at graduation rates.
-Students who participate in the Engineering FLC have higher 4-year and 6-year graduation rates than engineering students not living in the FLC.
-We attribute this difference to their developing a sense of community and better study skills that pull them through the program.
+Students who participate in the Engineering FLC have higher 4-year and 6-year graduation rates than engineering students who did not.
+We attribute this difference to their developing a sense of community and better study skills that pull them through their degree programs.